Chart Color Schemes

 Infrastructure

-Tewantin has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Tewantin has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 22 projects potentially impacting this area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 22 projects likely impacting the area.
 Notable ones include Tewantin Bypass - Beckmans Road Planning & Construction, Sidoni Street Mixed-Use Development, Hilton Terrace Townhomes, and Eenie Creek Road Residential Subdivision.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.